 The Wildlife and game farming economy is now of the top 3 largest Agri-Economy’s in South Africa. (its bigger than sugar).

 There are in excess of 10 000 game farms in South Africa and as long as the Wild Life economy is good this will keep growing.

 The Wildlife market is also constantly innovating in order to keep interest and create new products for demand.
 20 years ago when the market started to see the growth spurt Sable, Roan and Buffalo were the safest bet out there now that has changed and Golden Wildebeest, Midnight Impala and Springbuck of too many colours to mention are becoming more and more popular.

-Farmers are now investing heavily in there infrastructure and the quality of the farms as well as the skill of the staff are improving on a daily basis.
-Never before has there been so much good quality game fence in existence and never before have the farm worker acquired the skills they have now because now the value and potential return on investment has become so much higher.
+Farmers are now investing heavily in their infrastructure and the quality of the farms as well as the skills of their staff are improving on a daily basis.
+Never before has there been so much good quality game fencing in existence and never before has the farm worker acquired the skills they have now because now the value and potential return on investment has become so much higher.

 The increased economy has also brought about a special requirement for ways to mitigate the increased risks.
 Deo Gratia Insurance Brokers offers a focused solution to this.
 Out Wildlife broker has years of experience in the sector and a good knowledge of all the SANS and SABS requirements that the insurers insist and check on when offering insurance cover for these risks.
 Our broker also has extensive knowledge regarding farming practices and the market.

 Insure your valuable wildlife with us at Deo Gratia Insurance Brokers… We offer various insurances for your animals.
-If you are attempting game capture, animal translocation or you just want to insure your prized position while it is on your farm please contact André or Martie for a quote.
+If you are attempting game capture, animal translocation or you just want to insure your prized posession while it is on your farm, please contact André or Martie for a quote.